cipriane/OneLogOn/README.md

 #### 4. Run `yarn start`

-This command will build the frontend bundle, copy it to Django static files, and start the Django server
+This command will build the frontend bundle in development mode and automatically rebuild on file changes.
+This command will also start up the Django server at the same time.

 #### 5. Navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser

 If everything works, you'll see the home landing page.
+Refresh the page to see any code changes.
 Quit the server with CONTROL-C.

 #### Frontend